-Take Over Waystar RoyCo With Our Succession Gift Guide Picks - E!
+Take Over Waystar RoyCo with Our Succession Gift Guide Picks - E!
 Online

 Aside from the constant family drama, high stress work situations, and public scrutiny, being a part of the Roy family seems like a great life to have.
 Or at the very least they are very well-funded lives on Succession with those private jet trips and over-the-top parties, complete with a compliments tunnel.
 Unfortunately most of that is out of our price range, but there are plenty of budget-friendly ways to fan out over succession.

 If you can't get over Kendall Roy's birthday rap song, we found a mug that you'll appreciate.
 If Shiv Roy is your girl, check out these socks.
-This ornament is perfect for the Roman Roy fans.
+Roman Roy fans will love this mug that's also great for those who text the wrong thing to the wrong people.
 And if you would vote for Connor Roy for president, here's the shirt to support his fictional campaign.
-Keep on scrolling to see those items and our other Succession gift guide picks.
+Keep on reading to see those items and our other Succession gift guide picks.

 Succession 'L to the OG - Kendall' Mug